biowolfby/chatbot-langchain-streamlit/README.md

-# Chatbot with LangChain, OpenAI API, and Streamlit
+# Chatbot with LangChain, Mistral API, and Streamlit

 ## Overview

-This project demonstrates the implementation of a chatbot using LangChain and the OpenAI API, with Streamlit for the user interface.
+This project demonstrates the implementation of a chatbot using LangChain and the Mistral API, with Streamlit for the user interface.

 ## Getting Started